mech3132/Project_5sp/5sp_EDA.md

     ## 53     0.00    83.41            53.73 7.750120e-03  TRUE       TRUE
     ## 54     0.00     0.00             4.69 3.113306e-01 FALSE      FALSE

 What we see is that by using a significant threshold of p=0.1 (which is fairly relaxed), the poisson model method is less stringent than the straight threshold method.
-I believe the poisson model method is likely more reliable since it is able to detect cases where infeciton is truely low, but consistent.
+I believe the poisson model method is likely more reliable since it is able to detect cases where infection is truely low, but consistent.
 For example, there are some cases where all 3/3 samples were BD-positive but at low abundances; however, the straight threshold model does not recognize it as a 'positive' since the abundances are below the individual threshold.
 I believe the poisson model method uses more of the information in the qPCR methods than the straight threshold method.
 From here, we will add in the "expected" BD load (lambda) into the mapping file for each toad.

 ``` r